Our content may include links to products from our partners

 - Find an online lender that caters to borrowers with bad credit.
 Some of them will factor in non-traditional elements such as earning potential in their decision-making process.

 - Get a secured personal loan.
-In this case, you will need to put up a security for your loan such as your car or a certificate of deposit.
+In this case, you will need to put up security for your loan such as your car or a certificate of deposit.

 - Find a co-signer for your loan.
-If you have a friend or a relative with a good credit, he may help you qualify for a loan or get a lower interest rate.
+If you have a friend or a relative with good credit, he may help you qualify for a loan or get a lower interest rate.
 The catch is, your co-signor will have to pay for the loan in case you don’t.

 It’s fast and easy plus there’s not too much paperwork.
 You just simply key in the information and wait for approval.
 It’s the best alternative for those with poor credit because these lenders positioned themselves to work with bad or no credit.